tech-greedy/singularity/README.md

 ```

 ## Configuration
-Look for `default.toml` in the initialized repo
+Look for `default.toml` in the initialized repo.

 ### [connection]
 #### database
-This sets the MongoDb connection string.
-The default value corresponds to the built-in MongoDb server shipped with this software.
+This sets the MongoDB connection string.
+The default value corresponds to the built-in MongoDB server shipped with this software.
-If you choose to use a standalone MongoDb service, set the connection string here.
+If you choose to use a standalone MongoDB service, set the connection string here.
 #### deal_preparation_service
 Sets the API endpoint of deal preparation service.

 ### [database]
 #### start_local
-The software is shipping with a built-in MongoDb server.
+The software is shipping with a built-in MongoDB server.
 For small to medium-sized dataset, this should be sufficient.

-For users who're onboarding large scale datasets, we recommend running your own MongoDb service which fits into your infrastructure by setting this value to `false`.
+For users who're onboarding large scale datasets, we recommend running your own MongoDB service which fits into your infrastructure by setting this value to `false`.
-To connect to a standalone MongoDb service, set the value of connection string [here](#database).
+To connect to a standalone MongoDB service, set the value of connection string [here](#database).

 Not that the MongoDB server may consume as much as 80% of usable memory.
 #### local_path, local_bind, local_port
-The path of the database files the built-in MongoDb will be using, as well as the IP and port to bind the service to.
+The path of the database files the built-in MongoDB will be using, as well as the IP and port to bind the service to.

 ### [deal_preparation_service]
-Service to manage preparation requests
+Service to manage preparation requests.

 #### enabled, bind, port
-Whether to enable the service and which IP and port to bind the service to
+Whether to enable the service and which IP and port to bind the service to.

 #### enable_cleanup
 If the service crashes or is interrupted, there may be incomplete CAR files generated.
 Enabling this can clean them up.

 #### minDealSizeRatio, maxDealSizeRatio
 The default min/max ratio of CAR file size divided by the target deal size.
-The dataset splitting is performed with below logic
+The dataset splitting is performed following the logic below:
 1. Perform a Glob pattern match and get all files in sorted order
 2. Iterate through all the files and keep accumulating file sizes into a chunk
 3. Once the size of a chunk is between min and max ratio, pack this chunk to a CAR file and start with a new chunk
 4. If the size of the file is too large to fit into a chunk, split the file to hit the min ration

 ### [deal_preparation_worker]
-Worker to scan the dataset, make plan and generate Car file and CIDs
+Worker to scan the dataset, make plan and generate Car file and CIDs.

 #### enabled, num_workers
 Whether to enable the worker and how many worker instances.
-As a rule of thumb, use `min(cpu_cores / 2.5, io_MBps / 50)`
+As a rule of thumb, use `min(cpu_cores / 2.5, io_MBps / 50)`.

 # Performance
 ### Resource usage